-ASX Principle Status Reference/comment Principle 5: Make timely and balanced disclosure 5.1 Establish written policies and procedures designed to ensure compliance with ASX Listing Rule disclosure requirements and to ensure accountability at a senior management level for that compliance N/A The company has instigated internal procedures designed to provide reasonable assurance as to the effectiveness and efficiency of operations, the reliability of financial reporting and compliance with relevant laws and regulations.
-The board is acutely aware of the continuous disclosure regime and there are strong informal systems in place to ensure compliance, underpinned by experience.
-5.2 Provide the information indicated in Guide to Reporting on Principle 5 N/A The board receives monthly reports on the status of the company's activities and any new or proposed activities.
-Disclosure is reviewed as a routine agenda item at each board meeting.
-Principle 6: Respect the rights of shareholders 6.1 Design and disclose a communications strategy to promote effective communication with shareholders and encourage effective participation at general meetings A In line with adherence to continuous disclosure requirements of ASX all shareholders are kept informed of major developments affecting the company.
-This disclosure is through regular shareholder communications including the Annual Report, Quarterly Reports, the company website and the distribution of specific releases covering major transactions or events.
-6.2 Request the external auditor to attend the annual general meeting and be available to answer shareholder questions about the audit and the preparation and content of the auditor's report A Shareholders are encouraged to exercise their right to vote, either by attending meetings, or by lodging a proxy.
+ASX Principle Status Reference/comment Principle 6: 6.1 Respect the rights of shareholders Design and disclose a communications strategy to promote effective communication with shareholders and encourage effective participation at general meetings А In line with adherence to continuous disclosure requirements of ASX all shareholders are kept informed of major developments affecting the company.
+This disclosure is through regular shareholder communications including the Annual Report, Quarterly Reports, the company website and the distribution of specific releases covering major transactions or quants 6.2 Request the external auditor to attend the annual general meeting and be available to answer shareholder questions about the audit and the preparation and content of the auditor's report A major transactions or events.
+Shareholders are encouraged to exercise their right to vote, either by attending meetings, or by lodging a proxy.
 The company's auditors attend all shareholders' meetings.
-Principle 7: Recognise and manage risk 7.1 The board or appropriate board committee should establish policies on risk oversight and management N/A While the company does not have formalised policies on risk management the board recognises its responsibility for identifying areas of significant business risk and for ensuring that arrangements are in place for adequately managing these risks.
+Principle 7: 7.1 Recognise and manage risk The board or appropriate board committee should establish policies on risk oversight and management N/A While the company does not have formalised policies on risk management the board recognises its responsibility for identifying areas of significant business risk and for ensuring that arrangements are in place for adequately managing these risks.
 This issue is regularly reviewed at board meetings and risk management culture is encouraged amongst employees and contractors.
-Determined areas of risk which are regularly considered include: performance and funding of exploration activities budget control and asset protection status of mineral tenements land access and native title considerations compliance with government laws and regulations safety and the environment continuous disclosure obligations sovereign risk 7.2 The chief executive officer (or equivalent) and the chief financial officer (or equivalent) should state to the Board in writing that: 7.2.1 the statement given in accordance with best practice recommendation 4.1 (the integrity of financial statements) is founded on a sound system of risk management and internal compliance and control which implements the polices adopted by the Board 7.2.2 the company's risk management and internal compliance and control system is operating efficiently and effectively in all material respects A
+Determined areas of risk which are regularly considered include: performance and funding of exploration activities budget control and asset protection status of mineral tenements land access and native title considerations compliance with government laws and regulations safety and the environment continuous disclosure obligations 7.2 The chief executive officer (or equivalent) and the chief financial officer (or equivalent) should state to the Board in writing that: 7.2.1 the statement given in accordance with best practice recommendation 4.1 (the integrity of financial statements) is founded on a sound system of risk management and internal compliance and control which implements the polices adopted by the Board 7.2.2 the company's risk management and internal Α sovereign risk 7.3 is operating efficiently and effectively in all material respects Provide information indicated in N/A Guide to Reporting on Principle 7